Laxton, Nottinghamshire: Moorhouse

 Moorhouse is a hamlet 2 miles east of Laxton, but within the wider parish area, Previously known as Laxton Morehouse, it is a scattering of farms, farmhouses and cottages amongst a wider rural setting.
 These are grouped around three roads meeting by a single junction: Green Lane, Moorhouse Lane, and Ossington Lane.
 It maintains a notable Grade II* Anglican chapel.

+National Holocaust Centre and Museum

 Beth Shalom

 Opened in September 1995, the National Holocaust Centre and Museum (previously known as Beth Shalom) was the first venue in Britain dedicated to the Holocaust as its primary purpose.
 The venue is based around an old farm house which has a purpose-built exhibition centre with lecture theatre, and a Memorial Garden.
 A feature of the garden is a black stone on which are inscribed the names of the Nazi death camps.

 The vision for the centre came when James and Stephen Smith visited Israel with their parents.
 Some time later, on another visit, they saw Yad Vashem in Jerusalem, and were inspired to build a memorial in Britain.

 The centre is also home to the Aegis Trust, an all-party group working for genocide prevention.
 One of their interests is in Kigali, Rwanda.